 Using our two-step guide you too can quickly set up an automated feedback pop-up like the one we created for our live chat service.
 We've made the process of activating live chat feedback as simple as possible.
-Here's how we did it using giosg Interaction Designer:
+Here's how we did it using giosg Interaction Builder:

 1) Publish your customer feedback template

 - Create a new interaction in giosg Interaction Designer

 - Choose your chat feedback template from our ready-made templates